 - A lot of time and effort is saved due to Decoupled CMS.

-Now I guess you understand Content Management Systems (CMS) very well along with its different types.
+Now I guess you understand different types of Content Management Systems (CMS) very well.
 This basic knowledge about CMS will help you to understand Headless CMS in a better way.

 So let’s get back on track and concentrate on the working of Headless CMS.